readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l1/wk6-l1-architectures.md

 Designing a single agent to handle everything.
 This creates a **Swiss Army Knife Agent** — overloaded and underperforming.
 It lacks clarity, makes debugging harder, and breaks down under pressure.
 Give each agent a clear, focused role.
 Think **Single Responsibility Principle**.

+**Examples:**

+- A single agent responsible for both data collection and analysis
+- An agent that handles user queries, generates reports, and manages notifications
+- A research agent that searches the internet, summarizes findings, and writes code

 ---

 ### 🧱 Death by a Thousand Agents